nhsd-a2si/docs-uec-appts/iops/uec_capability.md

 ```
 Consumer systems:

-* SHOULD request the capability statement from the FHIR server endpoint in order to ascertain details of the implementation of GP Connect capabilities delivered by the FHIR server
+* SHOULD request the capability statement from the FHIR server endpoint in order to ascertain details of the implementation of Care Connect capabilities delivered by the FHIR server
-* Consumers may also cache the capability statement information retrieved from an endpoint to reduce the number of future calls they make to the target organization’s FHIR server.
+* Consumers may also cache the capability statement information retrieved from an endpoint to reduce the number of future calls they make to the target organisation’s FHIR server.